Herbal Vocab List

 Bitter - Stimulates appetite or digestive function

-Carminative - (Symptom Regulating) causing the release of stomach or intestinal gas
+Carminative - (Symptom Regulating) causing the release of stomach or intestinal gas.
+Help with symptoms of stagnant digestion.

 Catarrhal - an excessive accumulation of mucus and epithelial cells that form on the mucus membranes in the respiratory and digestive system.